JerwinCauilan/storageapp/README.md

 * With the emulator running, return to Android Studio and click the Run button

 Option 2: Run on a Physical Device

 If you prefer to use your physical Android device for testing, follow these steps:
 1. Enable Developer Options on Your Device:
 * Open the Settings app on your Android device.
 * Scroll down and tap About phone.
-* Tap Build number to enable Developer options.
+* Tap the Build number to enable Developer options.
 2. Enable USB Debugging:
 * Go back to Settings and tap Developer options.
 * Enable USB debugging by toggling the switch.